iccucci/iccucci/README.md

-👋 Hi, This is @iccucci
+👋 Hello, This is @iccucci

 - 👀
 I’m so sad that I cannot recovery my older account.